Injury Prevention Wilbur Park, MO

 Injury Prevention for Senior Citizens in Wilbur Park, MO

-Falls in senior citizens were responsible for over 3 million emergency room visits and over 34,000 deaths.
-Research demonstrates that physical activity can go a long way in reducing the risk of falls.
-Other conditions like arthritis that develop over the course of several years can be slowed down by physical therapy exercises that keep your muscles, tendons, ligaments, and joints healthy.
-While seniors typically do not exert themselves as much as an athlete does, the same principles of strength, balance, flexibility, and correct posture can greatly aid in injury prevention.
+Falls in senior citizens accounted for more than 3 million emergency room visits and more than 34,000 fatalities.
+Studies show that physical activity can go a long way in reducing the risk of falls.
+Other conditions like arthritis that are wear and tear injuries can be more bearable and take longer to progress with physical therapy exercises that keep your soft tissue and joints active.
+While the physical demands for older adults may not be as high as an athlete, appropriate strength, balance, flexibility, and correct posture can greatly aid in injury prevention.

 Other services we offer in Wilbur Park, MO include: